The 5 Best 140 mm Case Fans in 2022

 How Many Case Fans Do You Need?

-Figuring out how many fans to install can be a bit tricky, especially if you’ve ever browsed Reddit or PCPartPicker and seen the levels of fan overload some builders go for.
-What do we mean by “fan overload,” you ask?
-Check this out:
+Figuring out how many fans to install can be tricky, especially if you’ve ever browsed Reddit or PCPartPicker and seen the levels of fan overload some builders go for.
+Having eight fans (or more) in a rig may look cool, but you may not get as much from those fans as you might imagine.

 Hardware Canucks tested a few fan configurations in a be quiet!
 Pure Base 500DX and found that a two-intake, one-exhaust fan setup was good enough for their Intel Core i7-8700K and RTX 2060 Super.
 These components ran at 75 and 73 degrees Celsius, respectively.